 Effective November 30, 2006, the Partnership acquired from a second vendor related to OPUS an undivided 50% interest in certain lands located adjacent to Interplex II.
 The Partnership entered into a co-ownership agreement with the vendor with respect to a 50% interest in, and the development of, Interplex III.
-Interplex III will be a Class A office building which is expected to comprise 211,000 square feet of leasable area.
-Interplex III is currently being marketed for pre-leasing.
-Construction of Interplex III is anticipated to commence in 2008, for completion in 2010.
+Interplex III will be developed as a Class A office building which is expected to comprise 211,000 square feet of leasable area.
+Construction will commence once an acceptable level of pre-leasing is in place.
+Interplex III is currently being marketed for pre-leasing but no leases are in place to date.
 To facilitate the development of Interplex III, Artis may provide up to \$6,500,000 of mezzanine financing to the joint venture, bearing interest at a rate of ten (10%) percent per annum.
 As payment for its interest in the lands, the Partnership issued 177,566 Exchangeable LP Units at a price of \$14.71 per unit for aggregate consideration of \$2,612,000 and the issuance by Artis of an equal number of Special Voting Units.